royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 module.exports = { getConn: () => connection }
 ```

-I even saw cases where the server module managed all the dependencies:
+There are even implementations where the server module combines all the dependencies:
 ```javascript
 // server.js
 const express = require('express'),